Chief Steven Callarman

 Chief Callarman holds a Bachelor of Science degree from Texas Christian University.
 He has earned Master Peace Officer and Police Instructor certificates through TCOLE, and is a graduate of the Leadership Command College of the Bill Blackwood Law Enforcement Institute of Texas at Sam Houston State University.

-Sgt.
-David Wilk
+Lieutenant David Wilk

-Sgt.
+Lt.
 David Wilk graduated high school in Amarillo, Texas and, in 1986, entered the field of law enforcement, with the Potter County Sheriff’s Office.
 Wilk’s police career spans over three decades and, during that time, he has worked in both municipal and county law enforcement.
-Throughout his tenure, Wilk has held a variety of special assignments, including K-9 handler and trainer, SWAT operator and team leader, field training officer, patrol supervisor and jail administrator.

 Awards Wilk has received include the Life Saving Award, the Community Service Award, the Certificate of Merit and the Police Commendation Medal.
-In 2019, Sgt.
+In 2019, Lt.
 Wilk retired from county service at the rank of Lieutenant and joined the MSU Texas PD team shortly thereafter.

-Sgt.
+Lt.
 Wilk holds TCOLE Master Peace Officer, Master Jailer, Police Instructor and Police Firearms Instructor certificates and is a Graduate of the National Jail Leadership Command Academy (Class 18), of the Bill Blackwood Law Enforcement Institute of Texas, at Sam Houston State University.

-Detective Preston Johnson
+Sergeant Preston Johnson

-Detective Preston Johnson began his law enforcement career in 2020 with the Nacogdoches County Sheriff’s Office in East Texas, where he served as a county jailer for three years.
+Sgt.
+Preston Johnson began his law enforcement career in 2020 with the Nacogdoches County Sheriff’s Office in East Texas, where he served as a county jailer for three years.
 He then advanced his training by attending the Angelina College Law Enforcement Academy.
 Upon graduation, he was sworn in as a Deputy Sheriff, continuing his service with the Nacogdoches County Sheriff's Office.

 Officer Amy Van Veen, a graduate of Midland High School, began her law enforcement career in 1990, as an officer with the Odessa, Texas, Police Department.
 Van Veen served with OPD for nearly twenty years, before retiring in 2009, at the rank of sergeant.

-In 2012, Officer Van Veen returned to police work, serving with the University of Texas System Police, at both the El Paso and Permian Basin UT campuses.
 Van Veen’s most recent assignment was at the UTPB campus in Odessa, where she served as a police sergeant.
 Special assignments Officer Van Veen has held during her extensive career include Field Training Officer and Field Training Program Supervisor.

 Officer Van Veen holds an Associate’s degree in Criminal Justice from Odessa College and a Master Peace Officer certificate through TCOLE.
 She has been serving the MSU Texas Community since September of 2020.